 She probably only has a few months left.
 Martin said to himself.

 So here he was, hand wavering above the enter key, knowing that simply lowering a finger would spell certain death for him, and all his friends, and almost everyone he’d ever known, and billions more on the planet outside.

 But Anne would not be one of them.

 And out of the ashes, the universe would be reborn.

 He, of course, didn’t know that.
 He knew nothing of Mindslave’s schemes, no living being did.
 To Martin, this was a futile act of rage.
 This was about revenge.
 This was about pain, and suffering, and power.
 Power most of all.
 He had rarely tasted power in his life.
-When he had realized this vague idea of his, his reverse engineered superweapon was plausible, was his first true taste of power.
+The realization that this vague idea was possible brought his first true taste of power.
+The knowledge that with a few changes to some settings he would possess a reverse engineered superweapon, brought a feeling unlike any he had ever felt before.
 His entire life up until now had been decided for him.
-His choices amounted mostly to decisions on how to spend his Ration Credits, which to be fair, he did receive a decent allotment of as an engine room technician.
+His choices amounted mostly to decisions on how to spend his ration credits, which to be fair, he did receive a decent allotment of as an engine room technician.
 His career path had been determined by aptitude tests.
-If you asked him, he only made one real decision in his entire life before this moment.
+If you asked him, he’d only made one real decision in his entire life before this moment.
 That decision was to go for that first kiss with Anne.